 Have you heard about the Victims Bill of Rights?
-This is a law that ensures that victims of crime are taken care of at every stage of the criminal process.
+This law ensures that victims of crime are taken care of at every stage of the criminal process.
 It is a federal law (Canadian Victims Bill of Rights) with a provincial counterpart.

 What is the Victims Bill of Rights (VBR)?